-The District includes, within the health curriculum, age-appropriate instruction in dating violence prevention education.
+The District includes, within the health curriculum, age-appropriate instruction in dating violence prevention education in grades 7 to 12.
 This instruction includes recognizing warning signs of dating violence and the characteristics of healthy relationships.

 Prohibited activities of any type, including those activities engaged in via computer and/or electronic communications devices, or electronic means, are inconsistent with the educational process and are prohibited at all times.
 The District educates minors about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms and cyberbullying awareness and response.